DataDog/libdatadog/docs/RFCs/0004-crashtracker-design.md

 For all languages other than .Net and Java, this is a signal handler.
 The collector interacts with the system in the following ways:

-1. Registers a signal handler (`sigaction`).
+1. Registers a signal handler (`sigaction`) to capture `sigsegv`, `sigbus` and (planned but not yet implemented) `sigabort`.
     The old handler is saved into a global variable to enable changing.
     - Risks to normal operation
       - Chaining handlers is not atomic.
         It is possible for concurrent races to occur.
         Mitigation: doing this operation once, early during system initialization.
-      - If the system expects and handles `sigsegv`, `sigbus` and `sigabort` as part of its ordinary functioning, this can violate principle 1.
+      - If the system expects and handles as part of its ordinary functioning, this can violate principle 1.
-        This is not common for most languages, but Java and .Net turn some crashes into recoverable user exceptions.
+        This is not common for most languages, but Java and .Net use signals .
         A crashtracker signal handler risks breaking that mechanism.
         Mitigation: not using signal handler based crashtracking for these languages.
     - Risks during a crash